reqT/reqT/docs/lab2.md

 * Add constraints using one or more `precedes`, `excludes`, `requires` and investigate how the constraints impact the solution that may be found.

 * Discuss how you will work with release planning in your project.

+* Save the release plan specification and solution for your project in the Tree pane.